hsmistry/picosdk-picohrdl-matlab-examples/README.md

 ### Programmer's Guides

-You can download the Programmer's Guide providing a description of the API functions for the usbtc08 driver from our [website](https://www.picotech.com/library/documentation).
+You can download the Programmer's Guide providing a description of the API functions for the picohrdl driver from our [website](https://www.picotech.com/library/documentation).

 ## Obtaining support